jes85/Fantasy-Football-Trade-Recommendations/README.md

 - Implement TradeOutputDAO that outputs in a nice format for league members to read
   - ~~Implement FileBasedTradeOutputDAO that outputs json to a file~~
   - ~~Write simple ReactJS frontend that loads json file and displays data nicely~~
-  - Host ReactJS frontend on heroku so friends can view it
+  - ~~Host ReactJS frontend on heroku so friends can view it~~
 - Optimize trade algorithm for accuracy: produce best trades
-  - Fix bug that I must have introduced when refactoring (trades have incorrect point values, teams have duplicate players)
-  - Retrieve rest-of-season projections from other sites
+  - ~~Retrieve rest-of-season projections from other sites~~
-  - Play with statistic scoring metrics to determine how to rank "best" trades
+  - ~~Play with statistic scoring metrics to determine how to rank "best" trades~~
   - Consider giving the option of sorting by multiple intuitive versions of "best"

 ### Backlog ideas